jordan52/trickykegstands/src/site/todayILearned.md

 And holy shit, FDA documentation is a drag but the power keeps going out and the admin guys are running around losing their minds.
 Today also includes lots of chocolate milk and there is a surprise party tonight.
 It is a good day.

+**Markdown is sort of fantastic**

 Here's the deal.
 If you're on a team and trying to do documentation don't use Word.
 Make a simple rule: Everyone writes everything in markdown and everything is committed to bitbucket or github.
 This goes for specs, documentation, whatever.
 If you need some sort of fancy font or table, provide a stylesheet or embed some html.
 Doing this solves a sundry of problems.
 (I wanted to say "sundried list of problems" but i don't know if sundried is a form of the adjective sundry and it looks like sun dried as in tomatoes. which are fan frikin' tastic by the way.)
 You get your versioning under control, you don't have to worry about losing anything and you never have to deal with Word destroying your formatting.

 Fuck MS Word.
 Excel?
 Excel is fine.
 Powerpoint?
 Ppt is annoying (use markdown if you can.)